SAP-samples/ui5con-2026-fiori-building-blocks/exercises/ex1/README.md

 - Add annotations to enrich header and line-item presentation.
 - Configure table features and actions through the Page Editor.
 - Integrate SAPUI5 integration cards (List, News, Analytical) to create a compact analytical and navigational dashboard.
-This sets the stage for blending declarative Fiori elements with freestyle UI5 to deliver flexible, enterprise-grade UX.
+This sets the stage for blending declarative SAP Fiori elements with freestyle UI5 to deliver flexible, enterprise-grade UX.

 ## Exercise 1.1 - Explore SAP Fiori development portal - Your One-Stop Shop